ThingPulse/esp8266-oled-ssd1306/README.md

 // SSD1306Wire display(0x3c, SDA, SCL, GEOMETRY_128_32);  // ADDRESS, SDA, SCL, GEOMETRY_128_32 (or 128_64)
 // for using 2nd Hardware I2C (if available)
 // SSD1306Wire(0x3c, SDA, SCL, GEOMETRY_128_32, I2C_TWO); //default value is I2C_ONE if not mentioned
+// By default SD1306Wire set I2C frequency to 700000, you can use set either another frequency or skip setting the frequency by providing -1 value
+// SSD1306Wire(0x3c, SDA, SCL, GEOMETRY_128_32, I2C_ONE, 400000); //set I2C frequency to 400kHz
+// SSD1306Wire(0x3c, SDA, SCL, GEOMETRY_128_32, I2C_ONE, -1); //skip setting the I2C bus frequency
 ```

 for a SH1106: